Putin removes critical voices from his rights council

 Those excluded "always stood up for the law and justice and Putin doesn't want to keep such advisors," Lyubov Sobol, an opposition politician and Navalny ally, wrote on Twitter.

-Many of the remaining council members signed a public letter to Putin asking him to keep Fedotov as the head due to his experience and authority.
+Many of the remaining council members signed a public letter to Putin asking him to keep Fedotov as chief due to his experience and authority.

 The council still has several members who have oppositional views, including filmmaker Alexander Sokurov, environmentalist Sergei Tsyplenkov who heads Greenpeace Russia, and anti-torture campaigner Igor Kalyapin.